What is a building permit?

 Will my building project need other approvals?

 If you plan on undertaking and organising some or all of the building work yourself you may also need a certificate of consent to be an owner builder from the Victorian Building Authority.

-Your project may also require a planning permit and/or other council or agencies approvals and it is paramount that you make relevant enquires and/or seek expert advice from your building consultants.
+Your project may also require a planning permit and/or other council or agencies approvals (such as an Asset Protection permit and bond, water affecting permits) and it is strongly advised that you make relevant enquires and/or seek expert advice from a building consultant.